michaeldgarber/at-risk-measure-sampling/README.md

 # At-risk-measure sampling
 This repository is intended to accompany the manuscript entitled *At-risk-measure sampling in case-control studies with aggregated data* (under review).

-There are three code files located in the [code](https://github.com/michaeldgarber/at-risk-measure-sampling/tree/master/code) folder.
+There are three files of R code files located in the [code](https://github.com/michaeldgarber/at-risk-measure-sampling/tree/master/code) folder.

 1. The first, [code-for-figures.md](https://github.com/michaeldgarber/at-risk-measure-sampling/blob/master/code/code-for-figures.md), produces the figures in the manuscript: